 Homer: OK, OK, don't panic.
 To find Flanders, I just have to think like Flanders! [thinking in an impression of Ned's voice] I'm a big four-eyed lame-o, and I wear the same stupid sweater every day and - [aloud] The Springfield River!

-- The Venture Bros.: Dean Venture typically wears a sweater vest.
+- The Venture Brothers: Dean Venture typically wears a sweater vest.
 He can be a formidable character even though he's easily terrified.